unisave-cloud/docs/facets.md

 While this approach is more readable, it comes with its own problems.
 Make sure you fully understand the consequences of using `async` and `await` inside Unity before using it.

-> **Tip:** If you want to understand the differences between callbacks, async-await and coroutines, watch this video from Unite Copenhagen 2019: [https://www.youtube.com/watch?v=7eKi6NKri6I](https://www.youtube.com/watch?v=7eKi6NKri6I)
+> **Tip:** If you want to understand the differences between callbacks, async-await, and coroutines, watch this video from Unite Copenhagen 2019: [https://www.youtube.com/watch?v=7eKi6NKri6I](https://www.youtube.com/watch?v=7eKi6NKri6I)

-This approach however has the advantage, that you can use `try` and `catch` the way you are used to:
+This approach, however, has the advantage, that you can use `try` and `catch` the way you are used to:

 ```cs
 try